-Gain a +2 bonus to the standard Armour Class this shield normally provides.
++2 AC bonus to the standard Armour Class this shield normally provides.
 Additionally, if your Proficiency Bonus is +4 or more, once per combat after an enemy has hit you, but before damage is rolled, you can declare that the blow clanged off your shield without harming you.
-Finally, this shield cannot be smashed by any means.
+Finally, this shield cannot be smashed by normal means.